Airbandung/malaysia-tech-jobs-data-pipeline/README.md

 # Datapipeline CSJOBS Malaysia

-A data pipeline to ingest, transform, normalize, and analyze CSJOBS listings focused on Malaysia.
+A data pipeline to ingest, transform, normalize, and analyze job listings focused on computer science related field jobs in Malaysia.
 The project provides tools to load raw job data, resolve and normalize locations against Malaysian administrative boundaries, extract skills and roles, and produce analytics summaries.

 ## Table of contents
 - [Features](#features)